 Systemic Analysis of Power Relationships:

-We facilitate reflection about individuals, organizations and communities within the context of the internal and external systems that affect them.
-We work towards individual and social transformation and systemic changes in social, political and economic policies and practices.
+We facilitate critical analysis about the power structures, inequities and injustices that affect the life outcomes of individuals, organizations and communities.
+We work towards individual and social transformation and systemic changes of inequitable policies and practices.

-We believe that the social, political, economic, ecological, cultural, historical, gender-based, religious and other contexts of peoples’ lives are critical to understanding the assets they have and the goals they wish to achieve.
+We believe that the social, political, economic, ecological, cultural, historical, gender-based, sexual orientation and religious contexts of peoples’ lives are critical to understanding the assets they have and the goals they wish to achieve.

 Valuing Indigenous Wisdom:

 We believe that the funds of knowledge inherent in communities, groups, communities and cultures are as important as knowledge produced in mainstream academic circles.

 We create opportunities for people to learn from their history--the lessons learned and successes--to move forward and build on what has come before us.